 Salesforce Functional Specialists (Communities, CPQ, Einstein, etc.): These subject matter experts provide the guidance and technical skills needed to get the most out of niche Salesforce platform investments.
 These roles are often outsourced based on current needs.

 The roles and responsibilities within your COE may vary based on your organization’s size, structure, complexity, budget, and other factors.
 In some instances, one person plays all or most of these roles in some way, shape, or form (this is the life of a solo admin).
 Larger organizations may have multiple experts in each of these roles.
 However, most companies fall somewhere in the middle and use a combination of internal and external expertise to build and manage their implementation.
-According to our recent research into Salesforce best practices, 61% of respondents say at least half of their implementation was built by consultants.
+According to our research into Salesforce best practices, 61% of respondents say at least half of their implementation was built by consultants.

 Leadership and Structure